 What Species of Dinosaurs Lived in Portugal?

 There are at least 10 different dinosaur tracks at Cabo Espichel alone, and they belong to a variety of species.
 The Pedra da Mua tracksite includes Sauropod and Theropod footsteps from the upper Jurassic.
 Sauropods were plant-eating dinosaurs with extremely long necks.
 They could grow up to 39 metres in length, making them the largest animals to ever live on land.
 Theropods were bipedal carnivores with really short arms and sharp teeth (like the T-rex).
 This group of dinosaurs is the ancient ancestor of all modern-day bird species.
-There were at least two groups of sauropods at Cabo Espichel: a group of seven juvenile animals, followed by a group of three adult dinosaurs.
+There were at least two groups of sauropod dinosaurs at Cabo Espichel: a group of seven juvenile animals and, much later, a group of three adult dinosaurs.
 One of the tracks even revealed that one of the sauropods must have been limping.

 Sauropods were plant-eating dinosaurs with extremely long necks.
 They could grow up to 39 metres in length, making them the largest animals to ever live on land.